matrix-org/matrix-spec-proposals/proposals/2229-rebind-existing-3pid.md

-already associated with an account on this homeserver." appears under the [POST /_matrix/client/r0/account/3pid/email/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-email-requesttoken) line.
-The same goes for the [equivalent msisdn endpoint](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-msisdn-requesttoken).
+already associated with an account on this homeserver." appears under the [POST /_matrix/client/r0/account/3pid/email/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-email-requesttoken) endpoint description.
+The same goes for the [equivalent msisdn (phone) endpoint](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-msisdn-requesttoken).

-If a user binds their email address, through the homeserver to identity server A, then switches to identity server B to try and do the same, the homeserver will reject the second request as this email address has already been bound.
-This is due to the homeserver attaching the email address user's accounts whenever a bind is performed through them.
+When a user binds their 3PID through a homeserver to identity server A, the homeserver keeps a record and attaches the address to the local account.
+Then, if the user switches to identity server B to try and do the same, the homeserver will reject the second request as this address has already been bound.

 ## Proposal